Not losing oneself will last. 不失其所者久。Being True to Yourself – Don’t try to be Someone you’re Not

 **Manage your weaknesses does not mean ignore them.
 You manage them by outsourcing or delegate them to others who love to do them for you.
 Manage involves finding the reliable and right people to do the things you don’t like, delegating, motivating and communicating your needs.

-Leaving a Legacy – Your Live On Forever
+Leaving a Legacy – You Live On Forever

-Not only we want to be our true self, we want to do meaningful and significant things with our uniqueness.
+Not only do we want to be our true selves, but we also want to do meaningful and significant things with our uniqueness.
 We use what we have to impact the lives around us for good.
-Somehow in the depth our soul, we want to live on forever.
-While we may not live to see it (for true Christians, you can see it from Heaven), the impact of our lives live on: through the children we brought up, the institutions we built, the friends and relatives we connected with, and so forth.
-The key question in our mind tend to be, what is the legacy I leave behind?
+Somehow, in the depths of our soul, we want to live on forever.
+While we may not live to see it (for true Christians, you can see it from Heaven), the impact of our lives lives on: through the children we brought up, the institutions we built, the friends and relatives we connected with, and so forth.
+The key question in our mind tends to be, "What is the legacy I leave behind?"

-This legacy, whether good or bad, will out live us.
-A famous Chinese saying reminded us of this. 明·王世贞《艺苑卮言》卷三:“桓玄子恒言 ‘不能流芳百世,亦当贻臭万年’, If we cannot leave behind sweet fragrance for hundred generations, at least leave behind a pungent smell for ten thousand years.
-It actually reminds that we will leave behind an influence that will out last us.
-What is it that we will leave behind will be decided by what we do with our uniqueness of capabilities and limitations.
+This legacy, whether good or bad, will outlive us.
+A famous Chinese saying reminded us of this. 明·王世贞《艺苑卮言》卷三: “桓玄子恒言 ‘不能流芳百世,亦当贻臭万年’, If we cannot leave behind sweet fragrance for a hundred generations, at least leave behind a pungent smell for ten thousand years.
+It actually reminds us that we will leave behind an influence that will outlast us.
+What it is that we will leave behind will be decided by what we do with our uniqueness of capabilities and limitations.

 Find out what are the meaningful and significance things that you like to do naturally.
-Meaningful things tend to others centered.
-They are pro-life, pro-community, pro-environment.
+Meaningful things tend to be other-centered.
+They are pro-life, pro-community, and pro-environment.
 Work on them passionately.
-You will leave behind a sweet fragrance influence that last thousand generations.
-Guy Kawasaki’ recommends to the entrepreneurs, (my paraphrase below)
+You will leave behind a sweet fragrance influence that lasts thousand generations.

-In summary, develop your strengths and manage your weaknesses so that you can work for long with vitality and joy.
-Use them to leave behind a meaningful legacy that out live you to last for generations.
+In summary, develop your strengths and manage your weaknesses so that you can work for a long time with vitality and joy.
+Use them to leave behind a meaningful legacy that outlives you to last for generations.

 No comments: